 LaMantia joined Shure in November of 1995 as vice president of engineering.
 He was appointed president and CEO in May of 1996.
 “My time at Shure has been not only a privilege, but a dream come true, combining my truest passions: music and engineering,” said LaMantia.
 “It has been an honor to serve at the helm of a company that sets the bar for integrity, quality, innovation, and cooperation.
 Today, Shure enjoys outstanding growth, and now with a solid transition in place, the timing is right for me to step aside and spend more time with my family.
 Having someone with Chris’ skills, experience, and natural leadership ready to take the reins, has made my decision all the easier.”

-Schyvinck joined Shure in 1989 and led the Operations Division before being named to lead Global Marketing and Sales in 2006.
-More recently, she was promoted to executive vice president of Global Operations, Marketing, and Sales and chief operating officer.
+Schyvinck joined Shure in 1989 and led the operations division before being named to lead global marketing and sales in 2006.
+More recently, she was promoted to COO and executive vice president of global operations, marketing and sales.

 “Sandy and I selected Chris as a possible successor almost 15 years ago,” said Mrs. Shure.
 “It is very rewarding to see our long-range plan for her come to fruition.”